 function.
 The function requires at least two inputs from the user:

-A data frame with survey standard errors.car_parts
+se A data frame with survey standard errors.car_parts A list of data created by the

-function.It also has optional inputs:
+prep_car_data function.It also has optional inputs:

-A list of prior distributions for the CAR model
+prior A list of prior distributions for the CAR model

-A vector of logical values (TRUE
+parameters.logit A vector of logical values (TRUE or

-) specifying if the variate should be logit
+FALSE) specifying if the variate should be logit

 transformed.
 Only use this for rates (proportions between 0 and 1).The default prior distributions are designed to be fairly vague relative to ACS variables (including percentages from 0-100), assuming that magnitudes such as income have been log-transformed already.